Weble/JBackupManager/README.md

 storing older versions, just to be safe.

 We also **integrate AkeebaBackup with Amazon S3**, so for each website we have a on-site copy, an S3 copy and a series of local copies.
-This also makes both **testing and recovering of websites much easier**, since we don't ahve to download backups anymore, since we already have every backup stored locally, without having to lose the advantage and the speed of the S3 cloud storage.
+This also makes both **testing and recovering of websites much easier**, since we don't have to download backups anymore, since we already have every backup stored locally, without having to lose the advantage and the speed of the S3 cloud storage.